jjhsnail0822/snailcharacter/README.md

 # snailcharacter
 A random "Topological Hieroglyph" generator.
+For more information, please refer to: https://cafe.naver.com/stelo/12978 (Korean).